-You could also try Scotch Moss.
-I used this ground cover to continue my pathway up the hill past my raised beds, from where the pavers ended.
+You could also try Scotch moss.
 The moss poofs up and spreads to make little squishy mounds…fun to walk on!
-I’ve lost a couple Scotch Moss plants because they need a little more water when getting established.
+I’ve lost a couple of Scotch moss plants because they need a little more water when getting established.
 In other words, neglecting them was about 80% effective, so I approve of their durability.

 4. Surround Your Beds With Pea Gravel

 It’s time to fill in the area around your beds.
-If you have weeds and grass, cut them back a little and cover them with cardboard and weed barrier before placing your pea gravel.
-I added weed barrier and about an inch of pea gravel to go inside my river rock border, all around the beds, pavers and ground cover.
+If you have weeds and grass, cut them back and cover them with cardboard before placing your pea gravel.
+Add a few inches of pea gravel inside the river rock border, all around the beds, pavers and ground cover.

 The idea is to keep the weeds away from your raised beds.
-You will still probably get a few weeds in the pea gravel, but not many.
-To stop the weeds, don’t pull them—they tend to just grow right back.
-Instead, move the pea gravel to the side, lay a piece of cardboard over the weed, then replace the pea gravel and let the cardboard choke out the weed.
+In time, you will still probably get a few weeds.
+When that happens, move the gravel to the side, lay a piece of cardboard over the weed, and then cover that with gravel and let the cardboard choke out the weed.

 5. Add Pretty Mulch

 Finally, fill in the area around the outside of your beds with a pretty mulch.
-Now your work is done and everything looks polished!
+This makes everything look polished.

-I added black mulch around the rest of my paver path and Scotch Moss.
-Mulch is gorgeous, and call me crazy but I love how it smells.
+I added black mulch around the rest of my paver path and Scotch moss.

-So those are my tips for landscaping your raised garden beds.
-You could also add climbing plants, garden accessories, an arbor, or even a whimsical gnome because YOLO.
+You could also add climbing plants, garden accessories, an arbor or even a whimsical gnome because YOLO.